Facelift Surgery (Rhytidectomy) Cost and Procedure Guide

-If patients were put to sleep with a general anaesthetic, they will gradually wake up following surgery under close supervision.
+If patients are put to sleep with a general anaesthetic, they will gradually wake up following surgery under close supervision.
 Patients will have dressings around their face and may also have drainage tubes in place.
 The nurses will often remove any drainage tubes before patients go home.
 The bandages will normally stay in place for one or two days.
-If a local anaesthetic was used, patients may feel a change in sensation in the treated area of the face.
+If a local anaesthetic was used, patients might feel a change in sensation in the treated area of the face.
 This will eventually wear off.
 The treatment area may also feel slightly tight and tender.
-The surgeon or the nurses in the recovery room will offer painkillers which patients can take if necessary.
+The surgeon or the nurses in the recovery room will offer painkillers that patients can take if necessary.

 The first 24 hours

 Patients should have a responsible adult to stay over for at least 24 hours after the surgery.
 This is because, after a general anaesthetic, patients will feel tired and groggy.
 The anaesthetic can also affect memory and concentration for a few hours to up to 2 days.
 It is good to have someone there to help if, at any point, the patient feels dizzy or unsteady.
 It is, therefore, recommended patients ask a friend or relative in advance.
 Patients can also ask them to drive home after the surgery, as patients will not be able to drive themselves.

 The recovery period may depend on the surgeon's surgical technique and how extensive the particular facelift procedure is.
 In general, patients will need to take around 2 weeks off work.
 Some patients may need longer if their job is more active.
 Patients should therefore listen to the exact time frames that the surgeon provides.